Dual-comb correlation spectroscopy of thermal light: Abstract

-Here, we introduce a new understanding of DCCS in the frequency domain, where DCCS is a down-conversion from an optical spectrum to a RF spectrum, mediated by a coherent multi-heterodyne dual-comb process (Fig. 2d).
+Now we introduce a new understanding of DCCS in the frequency domain, where DCCS is a down-conversion from an optical spectrum to an RF spectrum, mediated by a coherent multi-heterodyne dual-comb process (Fig. 2d).
+Note that the spectral compression $\Delta f_r/f_r$ is identical to that in conventional dual-comb spectroscopy \cite{Coddington2016}.
 Viewed in the frequency domain, thermal light continuously spans a section of optical frequencies, and comb teeth periodically span the same section separated by the repetition rate $f_r$ (Fig. 2e).
 Adjacent teeth from the two combs are spaced apart by multiples of $\Delta f_r$.
 By choosing a detection bandwidth of $B_f = f_r/2$, each comb tooth heterodynes with $f_r$-sized sections of thermal light \cite{Zmuidzinas2003}.
 This bandwidth is chosen in order to to capture as much optical power as possible while providing a unique mapping from optical frequency to radio frequency at a resolution of $f_r$.
 These heterodyne currents between the thermal light and the two comb teeth from the two combs appear as ``white noise'' from DC to $B_f$ (Fig. 2f).
 Importantly, these apparently random heterodyne currents are correlated at an offset frequency of $n\Delta f_r$.
 This correlation exists because the two combs are mutually coherent, and the thermal light at one detector is nearly identical to the thermal light at the other.

 Next, the two heterodyne currents mix, and correlated sections of the heterodyne mix down to one offset frequency bin (Fig. \ref{fig:Conceptual}f).
-In this process, an $f_r$-sized sections of optical frequencies is down-converted to the RF frequency $n\Delta f_r$ (and the next $f_r$-sized section is down-converted to the RF frequency $(n+1)\Delta f_r$).
+In this process, an $f_r$-sized section of optical frequencies is down-converted to the RF frequency $n\Delta f_r$.
+And the next $f_r$-sized section is down-converted to the RF frequency $(n+1)\Delta f_r$.
 These beats comprise the signal (represented by red blocks in Fig. 2g) and convey the optical power in each $f_r$-sized section of optical spectrum.
 Uncorrelated sections also mix, resulting in broadband noise represented in yellow.
 Averaging reduces the uncorrelated noise and maintains the signal, resulting in the power spectrum of the thermal light.